evijit/evijit.github.io/_pages/talks.md

 ### Invited Speaking Engagements

+- Jul 2024, Coordinated Disclosure for AI: Beyond Security Vulnerabilities at the [EQUAL lab at MILA](https://mila.quebec/en/responsible-ai)

 - Feb 2024, Technology Impact on Cybersecurity at the Frederick S. Pardee School of Global Studies at Boston University, hosted by [Prof. Jack Weinstein, Lieutenant General, USAF](https://www.bu.edu/pardeeschool/profile/jack-weinstein/)

 - Jan 2024, AI Vulnerability Reporting Event in the US Congress at [Hackers on the Hill](https://hackersonthehill.org/)